farzanashfaque/AgenticRAG/README.md

 PERSIST_DIRECTORY - This parameter defines the location to persist the vector database.
 COLLECTION_NAME - This parameter specifies the name of the collection created to store the PDF embeddings.
 RAG_SYSTEM_PROPMPT: The system prompt for the RAG application.
+RAG_TOPIC: The topic being described in the pdf.
+This parameter will be used to update the startup message on the UI.
 Feel free to adjust these settings according to your requirements.

 ### Installation
-Once you have your configuration set up, install the package by running:
+Once you have your configuration set up, navigate to the root directory of the cloned repo and install the package by running:
 ```bash
 pip install .
 ```